SkybuckFlying/Delphicoin/README.md

 8. All technical units should start with unit_ prefix in their filenames.

 9. Form units for gui can simple be called UnitFormSomething.pas without the underscore.

+10. Normally speaking all types should start with a capital letter T. Any C's for classes are to be replaced by capital letter T.

+11. The name of the type should be reflected in the filename as follows: for type Texample: unit_TExampleType.pas

 #### Helpfull conversion tools: